A Wasserstein distance approach for concentration of empirical risk estimates: Concentration bounds for distributions satisfying

 In this section, we restrict ourselves to a spectral risk measure $M_{\phi}$ whose associated risk spectrum $\phi$ is bounded.
 Specifically, we assume that $|\phi(\beta)|\leq K$ for all $\beta\in[0,1]$ for some $K>0$.
 It immediately follows from Lemma \ref{lemma:srm-t1} that, if $X$ and $Y$ are r.v.s with CDFs $F_{1}$ and $F_{2}$, then

-On noting from (\ref{empspecdef}) that the empirical estimate $m_{n,\phi}$ of $M_{\phi}(X)$ is simply the spectral risk measure $M_{\phi}$ applied to a r.v. whose CDF is $F_{n}$, we conclude from (\ref{specriskwass}) that
+On noting from \eqref{empspecdef} that the empirical estimate $m_{n,\phi}$ of $M_{\phi}(X)$ is simply the spectral risk measure $M_{\phi}$ applied to a r.v. whose CDF is $F_{n}$, we conclude from \eqref{specriskwass} that

-Equation (\ref{specriskwass2}) relates the estimation error $|M_{\phi}(X)-m_{n,\phi}|$ to the Wasserstein distance between the true and empirical CDFs of $X$.
-As in the case of CVaR, invoking Lemma \ref{lemma:wasserstein-dist-bound} provides concentration bounds for the empirical spectral risk measure estimate (\ref{empspecdef}). \begin{proposition} Suppose $X$ satisfies (C1) for some $\beta>1$.
-Let $K>0$ and let $\phi:[0,1]\rightarrow [0,K]$ be a risk spectrum for some $K>0$.
-Then, for any $\epsilon >0$, we have
+Equation \eqref{specriskwass2} relates the estimation error $|M_{\phi}(X)-m_{n,\phi}|$ to the Wasserstein distance between the true and empirical CDFs of $X$.
+As in the case of CVaR, invoking Lemma \ref{lemma:wasserstein-dist-bound} provides concentration bounds for the empirical spectral risk measure estimate \eqref{empspecdef}. \begin{corollary}[SRM concentration] Suppose $X$ satisfies \ref{ass:c1} for some $\beta>1$.
+Let $K>0$ and let $\phi:[0,1]\rightarrow [0,K]$ be a risk spectrum.
+Then, for every $\epsilon >0$ and $n\geq 1$, we have